ktg269/myweatherpy/README.md

 1. Go to the website (https://sites.google.com/a/chromium.org/chromedriver/)
 2. Download the version that is appropriate for your operating system.
 3. Unzip the file.
 4. Place the file into data directory of your repository.
-This application detects the location of ChromeDriver using (os.path.join(os.path.dirname(__file__))
+This application detects the directory/location of ChromeDriver using (os.path.join(os.path.dirname(__file__)) on your operating system.

 ## Setup